GitHub4Eddy/pollen/README.md

 Pollen

-This QuickApp gives access to real-time pollen count - tree, grass and weed, of any location in Asia, Europe, North America, Australia and New Zealand by latitude and longitude.
+This QuickApp (for the Fibaro Homecenter 3) gives access to real-time pollen count - tree, grass and weed, of any location in Asia, Europe, North America, Australia and New Zealand by latitude and longitude.

 Pollen is a fine powder produced by trees and plants.
 =Pollen can severely affect people, especially those with different ailments such as asthma and respiratory issues.